 Even if you have a desktop dedicated entirely to work, other work apps can still distract you.
 Plenty of research shows that multitasking isn’t all it’s cracked up to be, and if you’re constantly switching between writing and email—even if it’s work-related email—you’ll experience diminished cognitive performance.
 So when you need to plow through something, you need to block everything else out.

 On Windows, this varies a bit from app to app.
 Many “Universal Windows Platform” apps that you get from the Microsoft Store will go full-screen when you press Win+Shift+Enter, while other desktop apps might have their own full-screen modes (Chrome can go full-screen with F11, for example).
-Not every app has this ability, though you can always approximate something similar by hiding the taskbar (right-click on the taskbar, then hit Taskbar Settings and Automatically Hide the Taskbar in Desktop Mode) and turning on Focus Assist (Settings > System > Focus Assist) to block notifications.
+Not every app has this ability, though you can always approximate something similar on Windows 11 by hiding the taskbar (right-click on the taskbar, then hit Taskbar Settings, click Taskbar behaviors, and check the box next to Automatically hide the taskbar) and turning on Focus Assist (Settings > System > Focus) to block notifications.

 Apple has built a full-screen mode into macOS as well, and it works with plenty of apps—just click the green full-screen button in the upper left corner of a given window.
 Some apps may have their own full-screen shortcuts, too.